pknviki95/Python/concepts/Datatypes/String_datatypes/README.md

 ### 2:Using various string quotes as special character:

-- Using various **single/double quotes as special character** (i.e) usage of '' or "" inside a string can be done only by declaing the string variable in **triple quotes** or it will throw Syntax error
+- Using various **single/double quotes as special character** (i.e) usage of '' or "" inside a string can be done only by declaring the string variable in **triple quotes** or it will throw Syntax error

 ### [str_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_limitation.py) - String variable Limitaions for using various single/double quotes as special character: